 The financial crisis was not caused by the financial sector alone.
 This crisis, or rather our current situation, is the outcome of a process that was fuelled also by the state and by society as a whole.
 The origins of this process lie far back in time, yet it is evident that the process accelerated some forty years ago.
 If we restrict our history of the present to those forty years, it can indeed be ascertained that the relationships in the finance – state – society triangle have been altered drastically over this period of time.
 All three actors have changed and they have changed each other, in one single and ongoing process of complex transformation.
 The one concept to label this transformation is financialization.
-This process in turn is deeply connected to other far-reaching and accelerating changes, such as globalization, digitalization, virtualization and robotization.
+This process in turn is deeply connected to other far-reaching and accelerating changes, such as globalization, digitalization and virtualization.

 Analyses of the financial crisis have commonly identified the practices of the financial sector as its main cause; and it is indeed an undeniable fact that much has gone wrong here.
 Following these analyses, strong disciplinary measures were enforced to keep the sector in check; and these interventions surely have had beneficial effects on the sectors’ health.
 However, this policy has now reached its limits and has come to generate adverse results for both the sector itself and the society that it serves.
 After all, society now has to cope with a handicapped service provider when it comes to financial issues.

 Furthermore, the actual root causes of the financial crisis have not been addressed by those policies.
-If we agree that our current situation is the outcome of one single process in which the financial sector, the state and society all played their part and in which they themselves and their relationships were transformed; and if we agree that this outcome is undesirable because full of economic and societal risks for the future;
+If we agree that our current situation is the outcome of one single process in which the financial sector, the state and society all played their part and in which they themselves and their relationships were transformed; and if we agree that this outcome is undesirable because it is full of economic and societal risks for the future;

 » then we must also agree that a possible way out can only be explored when based on a shared analysis and understanding of our common history of the present and on a shared commitment to making an effort to reorient the process in the desired direction.
 This should and can only be a shared effort of the financial sector, state and society.